 It’s hard to talk about automation these days without conversations turning to screaming matches about the uses and misuses of AI.
 But we’ve been letting bots run the more tiresome parts of our personal and professional lives for a long time now, and we’re almost always better off for it in the long term.
 Just as a toaster beats holding bread over a fire, automating the little things makes all the difference.

 Any creative marketing/design system is built on the bricks of dozens, sometimes hundreds of these little tasks.
-Briefing, reviews, approval, creative submission, stakeholder management, asset status checks, project management, invoice tracking, 360-evaluations and far more… these are primarily administrative activities that require little creative input.
+Briefing, reviews, approval, creative submission, stakeholder management, asset status checks, project management, invoice approval and tracking, 360-evaluations and far more… these are primarily administrative activities that require little creative input.
 And yet, we let creative marketing teams pour countless hours and resources into work that a bot could do for free in milliseconds.

 The marketer who signed on to kick the brand through the roof is sifting through their millionth project management platform task.
 The designer who came aboard to start a fire with their creative spark is messaging so-and-so for the umpteenth time checking where the frigging graphic for the thing is.
 This is not how big swings are made.